Ivan-composer/agentiqueAI/backend-plan.md

 ### 8.3 Different Output Styles

-- **Chat** might want a more conversational result: “Sure, here’s a bullet list: ...”.
+- **Chat** might want a more conversational result: "Sure, here's a bullet list: ...".
-- **Search** might want “Here are the top 5 results with references: ...”.
+- **Search** might want "Here are the top 5 results with references: ...".
 - Keep the same function but add a `mode="chat"|"search"` param if needed.

 ### 8.4 Consistent References

-- Make sure both chat and search code **show** `source_link` from Pinecone’s metadata in a uniform way, e.g. `(source: <link>)`.
+- Make sure both chat and search code **show** `source_link` from Pinecone's metadata in a uniform way, e.g. `(source: <link>)`.
-- Possibly unify them so the user sees the same reference format across chat or search, if that’s desired.
+- Possibly unify them so the user sees the same reference format across chat or search, if that's desired.

 ### 8.5 Testing Step 8